New Release: Cytoreader V2 is now available! Read our latest paper: Preprint Link

 Cervical cancer screening is one of the most globally impactful cancer preventive measures and stands out due to its high degree of automation when primary HPV testing is used, which enables efficient and large-scale implementation but is lacking specificity.
 Therefore, effective triage and management of HPV-positive women is critical to avoid unnecessary colposcopy referrals and associated harms while maintaining high sensitivity for cervical precancer.
 Triage with p16/Ki-67 dual-stain (DS) testing has shown high sensitivity and specificity for detection of cervical precancers; however, its currently missing automation is hindering global implementation and adoption of the assay itself, in turn restricting the full potential of HPV-based cancer screeening.
 Dual-stain (DS) has already been included as an important component in the US Enduring Consensus Guidelines and the World Health Organization (WHO) cervical cancer screening guidelines as a recommended triage method for managing HPV-positive individuals.
 Compared with PAP cytology, dual-stain requires fewer subsequent colposcopies and detects more, and earlier, cervical intraepithelial neoplasia grade 3 or greater.

-CYTOREADER™ is the first and only AI-driven solution for assisting with dual-stain cytology (p16/Ki-67) and ist built around a new AI-based algorithm integrated into a fully automated laboratory and analysis process.
-It is designed to most efficiently assist readers in detecting dual-stain events in very high throughput cervical cancer screening.
-The system allows for a fast and efficient analysis of all cells on a ThinPrep® or Surepath® liquid cytology slides stained with the CINtec PLUS® dual-stain assay.
-It creates a gallery of the 30 most relevant diagnostic image tiles based on computed likelihood for an image to contain a dual-stain positive cell.
-Readers thus get the decisive information necessary for fast diagnosis at immediate sight.
-Fully automatic reading of dual-stain slides using CYTOREADER has been evaluated in externallly validated, blinded scientific studies by the US National Cancer Institute.
+CYTOREADER™™ is an AI-driven solution designed to assist with dual-stain cytology (p16/Ki-67).
+It utilizes a proprietary AI-based algorithm integrated into an automated laboratory and analysis process.
+The system is designed to support readers in detecting dual-stain events in high-throughput cervical cancer screening.
+It enables fast and efficient analysis of ThinPrep® or SurePath® liquid cytology slides stained with the CINtec PLUS® dual-stain assay by generating a gallery of 30 relevant image tiles based on computed likelihood for containing a dual-stain positive cell.
+This assists readers in evaluating cell samples more efficiently.
+The performance of CYTOREADER™ has been evaluated in externally conducted, blinded scientific studies, including research by the US National Cancer Institute.
+Please note that CYTOREADER™ is not FDA-approved and is intended for research use only or use in accordance with local regulatory requirements.

-*Cytoreader is not yet FDA or CE certified and is for research use only.
+*Cytoreader is not FDA or CE certified and is for research use only.

 *The underlying AI technology is patent protected in the US (US 11,954,593 B2), European Union (IE20180171A) and China (CN112543934A).